hengshiyu/geeCRT/README.md

 install.packages('geeCRT')
 ```

-### `geemaee()` example: matrix-adjusted GEE for estimating the mean and correlation parameters in CRTs
+### `geemaee()` examples: matrix-adjusted GEE for estimating the mean and correlation parameters in CRTs

 The `geemaee()` function implements the matrix-adjusted GEE or regular GEE developed for analyzing cluster randomized trials (CRTs).
 It provides valid estimation and inference for the treatment effect and intraclass correlation parameters within the population-averaged modeling framework.
 The program allows for flexible marginal mean model specifications.
 The program also offers bias-corrected intraclass correlation coefficient (ICC) estimates as well as bias-corrected sandwich variances for both the treatment effect parameter and the ICC parameters.
 The technical details of the matrix-adjusted GEE approach are provided in Preisser et al. (2008) and Li et al. (2018).

 For the individual-level data, we use the `geemaee()` function to estimate the marginal mean and correlation parameters in CRTs.
 We use two simulated stepped wedge CRT datasets with true nested exchangeable correlation structure to illustrate the `geemaee()` function examples.
 We first create an auxiliary function `createzCrossSec()` to help create the design matrix for the estimating equations of the correlation parameters.
 We then collect design matrix `X` for the mean parameters with five period indicators and the treatment indicator.

-We implement the `geemaee()` function on both the continuous outcome and binary outcome, and consider both matrix-adjusted estimating equations (MAEE) with `alpadj = TRUE` and uncorrected generalized estimating equations (GEE) with `alpadj = FALSE`.
+We implement the `geemaee()` function on both the continuous outcome and binary outcome using the nested exchangeable correlation structure, and consider both matrix-adjusted estimating equations (MAEE) with `alpadj = TRUE` and uncorrected generalized estimating equations (GEE) with `alpadj = FALSE`.
 For the `shrink` argument, we use the `"ALPHA"` method to tune step sizes and focus on using estimated variances in the correlation estimating equations rather than using unit variances by specifying `makevone = FALSE`.

 ```r